 Although it is not required, some students choose to link their Practicum and Culminating Experience so that the content of the selected Practicum is linked to the planning and interpretation aspects of the CE.
 Students may also choose to conduct a Practicum that is independent of their CE; in this case, a separate project needs to be identified for the CE.
 Students can opt to do the Practicum and CE concurrently.
 If, however, they choose to do the two courses sequentially, the Practicum must come first.

-All Epi MPH students planning to work on their Practicum are required to attend the mandatory Department of Epidemiology and Biostatistics Practicum Orientation Session.
+All Epi MPH students planning to work on their Practicum are required to attend the mandatory Department of Epidemiology Practicum Orientation Session.

 This is a requirement that must be completed prior to starting the Practicum.